-- 1.1.
-At the Twelfth Session of the Ministerial Conference (MC12), Ministers instructed1 the Committee on Agriculture (CoA) to undertake a dedicated work programme to examine ways for the Decision on Measures Concerning the Possible Negative Effects of the Reform Programme on Least-Developed and Net Food-Importing Developing Countries (Marrakesh Decision) to be made more effective and operational and to, inter alia, consider the needs of least developed countries (LDCs) and Net Food Importing Developing Countries (NFIDCs) to increase their resilience in responding to acute food instability by considering the best possible use of flexibilities to bolster their agricultural production and enhance their domestic food security as needed in an emergency.
-The Committee commenced discussions on the elaboration of the work programme at its June 2022 meeting just a few weeks after MC12. - 1.2.
+- 1. At the Twelfth Session of the Ministerial Conference (MC12), Ministers instructed1 the Committee on Agriculture (CoA) to undertake a dedicated work programme to examine ways for the Decision on Measures Concerning the Possible Negative Effects of the Reform Programme on Least-Developed and Net Food-Importing Developing Countries (Marrakesh Decision) to be made more effective and operational and to, inter alia, consider the needs of least developed countries (LDCs) and Net Food Importing Developing Countries (NFIDCs) to increase their resilience in responding to acute food instability by considering the best possible use of flexibilities to bolster their agricultural production and enhance their domestic food security as needed in an emergency.
+The Committee commenced discussions on the elaboration of the work programme at its June 2022 meeting just a few weeks after MC12. - 2.
 In practical terms, this was the first occasion for this Committee, or even for any WTO body, to engage in a holistic discussion on the multifaceted theme of food security with the aim of developing an effective dedicated work programme.
 Members fully engaged, discussed all relevant issues, and shared their perspectives on how the global international architecture in general and the multilateral trading system, in particular, could collectively address food security objectives and consider the needs of LDCs and NFIDCs, especially in emergency situations.
 The origin of these discussions and the prevailing global context of a food security crisis elicited specific attention to the notion of 'resilience'2.
 After about six months of intensive engagement, including based on written submissions3, the WTO membership collectively agreed on a work programme along with the thematic areas for collective deliberations thereunder, as contained in G/AG/35.
 The four agreed themes under the work programme - access to international food markets; financing of food imports; agricultural and production resilience of LDCs and NFIDCs; and select horizontal issues also underline the importance of 'resilience'.
 The Committee also established a Working Group for the conduct of thematic discussions under the work programme.
-The Committee set the timeline of end-November 2023 for the Working Group to conclude the thematic deliberations under the work programme and make recommendations, as appropriate, for its consideration. - 1.3.
+The Committee set the timeline of end-November 2023 for the Working Group to conclude the thematic deliberations under the work programme and make recommendations, as appropriate, for its consideration. - 3.
 At the first meeting of the Working Group on 7 December 2022, Members finalized a questionnaire4 on "food security needs and challenges of LDCs and NFIDCs and their utilization of WTO flexibilities" to guide and inform the substantive discussions.
-The Secretariat prepared a
+The Secretariat prepared a summary of Members' responses5 to the questionnaire, as contained in G/AG/W/233.
+A background note6 by the Secretariat on the 'Treatment of LDCs and NFIDCs under WTO Agriculture Rules'

-$^{^{1}}$ Paragraph 8 of the Ministerial Declaration on the Emergency Response to Food Insecurity (\(\widetilde{WT}/\widetilde{MIN}(22)/28-\widetilde{WT}/\widetilde{L}/1139\)).
+$^{^1}$ Paragraph 8 of the Ministerial Declaration on the Emergency Response to Food Insecurity (WT/MIN(22)/28-WT/L/1139).